mfaisalnazari/Mod1Week4Assessment/README.md

 5. When you create a test project, you do not immediately have access to the class(es) in the project that you are testing.
 What do you need to do in order to have access to those classes?

 6. Take a look at the class below.
 Write out the **names** of each test you would write to verify that this class is working.
+You do not need to write the whole test, just what you would **name** the test methods.
+Ex: `IsCreatedWithTwoArguments()`
 ```c#
     public class Vehicle
     {